RetroWWU/paPAML/README.md

 ## FreeBSD (Version 13.*)

-The operating system, where paPAML was first developed and tested under FreeBSD, so there will be a first description how to install paPAML here.
-The installation on FreeBSD is very simple - you don't need any conda environment, all the needed packages are available in the system repositories.
-As root (or using sudo) install the packages with
+The operating system for which paPAML was first developed and tested for was FreeBSD.
+The installation on this OS is very simple - you don't need any conda environment, all the needed packages are available in the system repositories.
+As root (or using sudo), install the following packages with the command:

     # pkg install wget paml hyphy p5-Proc-ProcessTable p5-Statistics-Distributions p5-File-Which

-Now you can (1) download as a "normal" user paPAML.pl direct from the github repository and place it where you like, the best maybe is $HOME/bin.
-Additionally it would be good to adjust the PATH environment to the directory where you put paPAML.pl into.
-Or you (2) do following, what may be even more easy
+Now you can either (1) download paPAML.pl as a "normal" user directly from this github repository and place it wherever you like (best option might be your home directory $HOME/bin).
+If possible adjust the PATH environment to the directory where you put paPAML.pl into (though this is optional, it let’s you access paPAML easier).
+Or (2) use the following, potentially easier step:

     # wget https://raw.githubusercontent.com/RetroWWU/paPAML/main/paPAML.pl
     # chmod u+x paPAML.pl

-and place it in $HOME/bin - if you want
+and place the extracted directory in your home directory $HOME/bin or another target directory.

     # mkdir $HOME/bin
     # mv paPAML.pl $HOME/bin